hrathod/eurekaclinical-common/README.md

 * JAX-RS 2.0.1 (Java API for RESTful Web Services)
 * JSR-330 (standard @Inject and @Provider annotations)

 See [Structure of Eureka!
 Clinical microservices](https://github.com/eurekaclinical/dev-wiki/wiki/Structure-of-Eureka%21-Clinical-microservices) for how to use the framework.
-Every Eureka!
-Clinical web application component uses this framework.
+The goal for the version 2.0 release is for Eureka!
+Clinical web application component to use this framework.

 ## Building it
 The project uses the maven build tool.
 Typically, you build it by invoking `mvn clean install` at the command line.
 For simple file changes, not additions or deletions, you can usually use `mvn install`.
 See https://github.com/eurekaclinical/dev-wiki/wiki/Building-Eureka!-Clinical-projects for more details.